cross-bound/PurplePDK/README.md

 The board is a 4 layer board with the two inner layers being solid ground planes.
 The size of the PCB is small enough that it can be ordered unassambled from JLCPCB for $2 (at the time of this writing.
 With purple solder mask and order number removed it's around $8 for 5 boards).

-Chances to the easy-pdk-programmer-lite schematic were made to use a SMD type oscillator.
+Changes to the easy-pdk-programmer-lite schematic were made to use a SMD type oscillator.
 The mircoUSB port was changed to Type-C. Also added was a ESD protection IC which may or may not be needed.

 Capacitors, resistors, and LEDs are mostly 0603, plus a few 0805 caps.
 The pads for 0603 components are slightly extended for hand soldering.
 But this is definitly not a beginner soldering project.